 At The Grove School we want every child to have freedom of choice when it comes to careers and be able to take up great opportunities offered to them.
 No child should be prevented from having a fulfilled life and future by not having the necessary skills especially in literacy.
 Parents will know that literacy is fundamental to their child’s well-being.
 It enables them to function in their everyday lives whilst giving them the lifelong skills to be able to communicate effectively, articulate their ideas and understand and interpret the ideas of others.
 Over the past 4 years, we have developed a range of strategies to increase the status of literacy within our school environment, such as our Reading School, World Book Week, author visits and a range of competitions including our recent house competition that focused on essay writing skills.

-Exciting events that promote improving literacy at The Marches School
+Exciting events that promote improving literacy

 In recent years, we have held a fantastic range of events to develop out students’ reading, writing, speaking and listening.
 These include: